🇬🇧 UK skilled worker visa

 - Residential Care Manager

-The Financial and Legal Services sector is a cornerstone of the UK economy, offering numerous opportunities for skilled professionals through the Skilled Worker Visa program.
+The Financial and Legal Services sector offers skilled professionals, just as you, various career opportunities through the Skilled Worker Visa UK program.

 1. Financial Managers and Directors (Code 1131):